-So I decided to give it a try, not my first time so I had some things left from my last experiment… candles, oils, I have heard even using your body fluids can make a stronger connection… I did prefer to use my hair as I honestly didn’t know which would be a proper fluid, like blood?

-Hell no I won’t be able to look at my blood without passing out.
+“So I decided to give it a try.
+Not my first time, so I had some things left from my last experiment . . . candles, oils—I have even heard using your body fluids can make a stronger connection.
+I preferred to use my hair since I honestly didn’t know what would be a proper fluid.
+Probably blood, but hell no; I wouldn’t be able to look at my blood without passing out.

-I set up everything, I even used my yoga mat as it is quite comfortable, funny thing is after all this I just figured out I was using the same position to perform this as it were my regular yoga routine… weird… at the time I was a little surprised but anyway I was determined to get done with it.
+“I set everything up.
+I even used my yoga mat, as it is quite comfortable.
+Funny thing is, after all this, I figured out I was using the same position to perform this ritual as I did for my regular yoga routine.
+Weird.
+At the time, I was a little surprised.
+But anyway, I was determined to get it done.

-I opened Memento Mori and after doing a quick review of the pages I got stuck with something I found very intriguing and interesting besides it was kind of related to what the movie has shown… body splitting or astral projection… well it sounded cool to me.
+“I opened Memento Mori and, after doing a quick review of the pages, I got stuck on something I found very intriguing and interesting.
+Besides, it was kind of related to what the movie had shown . . . body splitting or astral projection.
+Well, it sounded cool to me.

-There I was into a topic called: “Transition through smells, sounds, visuals”, so basically you had to follow 10 steps but while you do each step you need to focus on the other side… somehow you will be able to leave your body whenever you complete the steps.
+“So there I was into a topic called “Transition through smells, sounds, visuals.”
+Basically, you had to follow ten steps, but while you do each step, you need to focus on the other side . . . and somehow you would be able to leave your body when you completed the steps.

-I followed the steps, every single step, I memorized them so there wasn’t a chance for mistake here.
-The candles need to be around your body as some kind of shield against whatever can get into your body while you are “away”, all I could think of is some of them were unlit and I wasn’t aware as my eyes were meant to be shut, that wasn’t a good sign as I was unprotected.
+“I followed every single step.
+Having nothing else to rely on, I memorized them.
+The candles needed to be around my body as some kind of shield against whatever can get into me while I’m ‘away.’
+All I could think is that some of them were unlit, and I wasn’t aware because my eyes were meant to be shut.
+That wasn’t a good sign, as I was unprotected.

-So besides that, I remember I perceived a putrid odor like rotten flesh which should have been my first red flag, as I had no trash close to me but the trash truck comes often so it might be something that just fell off the truck and is probably already rotting in the street...
-I just didn’t care as it went away quite fast.
-I finished all steps and right before giving up on waiting for something to happen...
+“Besides that, I remember I perceived a putrid odor like rotten flesh, which should have been my first red flag, as I had no trash close to me—but the trash truck comes often, so it might be that something just fell off the truck and is probably already rotting in the street. . . .
+I just didn’t care since it went away quite fast.
+Anyway, I finished all the steps, and then just waited for something to happen. . . .

-I heard 3 voices and trust me I never felt anything like this before Leann… not even using the Ouija board I had awakened something like this.
-3 entities or demons, I remember Artoon, Bothet, and Xophur…
+“I then heard three voices and, trust me, I’ve never felt anything like this before, Leann . . . not even using the Ouija board had I awakened something like this.
+Three entities or demons.
+I remember their names: Artoon, Bothet, and Xophur. . . .

-You know the rest Leann, please don’t make me repeat that.
+“You know the rest, Leann.
+Please don’t make me repeat that.”

-Ok, but keep going, she said.
+“Okay, but keep going,” she said.

-I just got up, unlit the rest of the candles, and took a shower then I went to bed with a lot in my mind to process, I wasn’t able to have a proper sleep.
+“I just got up, put out the candles, and took a shower.
+Then I went to bed with a lot in my mind to process.
+I wasn’t able to have a proper sleep.”

-So, any activity during the night?
+“So, any activity during the night?”
 Leann asked.

-No, not at all I said.
-I couldn’t sleep but at least I didn’t get to see, feel or hear anything although you could tell that something changed in the environment of the room it was just so strange and unsettling.
-The thing is Leann, that is not all… let’s say I left the best for the last.
+“No, none at all.”
+I said.
+“I couldn’t sleep, but at least I didn’t see, feel, or hear anything strange.
+Although you could tell something had changed in the environment of the room; it was just so strange and unsettling.
+The thing is, Leann, that’s not all. . . .
+Let’s just say I left the best for last.”

-Ohh omg well keep going… she said
+“Oh my God.
+Well, keep going,” she said.